huzaifahp7/huzaifahp7.github.io/_pages/about.md

   - /about.html
 ---

+Hi, Hallo, नमस्ते, નમસ્તે, سلام!

-Welcome to my personal website!
-I am a Computer Science and Mathematics student at Georgia Tech, passionate about Machine Learning and Quantitative Research.
-Beyond the world of algorithms and data, I'm a polyglot who finds beauty in the intersection of technology and human expression.
+I am a Computer Science and Mathematics student at Georgia Tech, with a deep passion for Quantitative Finance and its intersection with technology.
+My research interests span Machine Learning, Natural Language Processing, Data Science, and Algorithm Design.
+Like a beautiful ghazal that weaves together multiple layers of meaning, I aim to blend technical expertise with cultural understanding.
+As a polyglot fluent in multiple languages, I find profound beauty in the convergence of technology and cultural expression.

 # About Me

 I am currently pursuing my studies at Georgia Tech, focusing on the intersection of Computer Science and Mathematics.
-My interests lie in Machine Learning research and Quantitative Research, where I aim to apply mathematical and computational methods to solve complex problems.
+My interests lie in basically anything applying mathematical and computational methods to solve complex problems.

 When I'm not immersed in code or mathematical proofs, you'll find me exploring the rich tapestry of languages and poetry.
-I'm fluent in six languages (English, Hindi, Urdu, Gujarati, Marathi, and German) and am currently expanding my linguistic horizons by learning Farsi and Arabic.
+I'm fluent in five languages (English, Hindi, Urdu, Gujarati, and Marathi), with a limited working knowledge of German.
+I can also understand basic Arabic and Farsi, though I'm still working on speaking them.
 This multilingual journey has opened doors to some of the world's most profound literary traditions.

+# Education

+- B.S. in Computer Science and Mathematics, Georgia Tech (Expected 2026)
+- Focus on Machine Learning and Quantitative Research

 # Research Interests